alexhorn/pi-gen/README.md

-# pi-gen
+# watchpoint-pi-gen

-_Tool used to create the raspberrypi.org Raspbian images_
+_Tool used to create preconfigured Watchpoint images for Raspberry Pi_

 ## Dependencies